-Technology Scale Economic Viability with Diesel US\$4.00/gal Likely economic viability in near future Commercial viability Explanation Waste to Energy (Anaerobic Digester) Utility ~ Unclear (resource availability to be determined) Unclear (resource availability to be determined) As above, provided that there be enough primary resource, an anaerobic digester could generate electricity for as low as US\$0.10 per kWh compared to all-in costs of US\$0.27 of Wartsilas-however, capital costs may be even higher, up to US\$8,000 per kW instead of the more optimistic assumption we used (in that case, the LRMC would be US\$0.16 per kWh).
+Technology Scale Economic Viability with Diesel US\$4.00/gal Likely economic viability in near future Commercial viability Explanation Waste to Energy (Anaerobic Digester) Utility √ Unclear (resource availability to be determined) Unclear (resource availability to be determined) As above, provided that there be enough primary resource, an anaerobic digester could generate electricity for as low as US\$0.10 per kWh compared to all-in costs of US\$0.27 per kWh of Wartsilas-however, capital costs may be even higher, up to US\$8,000 per kW instead of the more optimistic assumption we use (in that case, the LRMC would be US\$0.16 per kWh).
 Actual costs will depend on waste composition and volumes.
 Smaller volumes are likely to be required compared to those required for landfill gas to energy.
-Solar PV Utility and Distributed ✓ ~ ~ At oil prices of US\$4.00 per gallon small, commercial, and utility scale PV technologies are economically and commercially viable in Anguilla, and represent the most immediate option for renewable electricity generation in Anguilla; design, installation, and O&M are relatively easy, especially when compared to wind and waste options.
+Solar PV Utility and Distributed ✓ ✓ ✓ At oil prices of US\$4.00 per gallon small, commercial, and utility scale PV technologies are economically and commercially viable in Anguilla, and represent the most immediate option for renewable electricity generation.
+Design, installation, and O&M are relatively easy, especially when compared to wind and waste options.
 Residential and commercial scale with LRMCs of US\$0.28 and US\$0.24 per kWh is below or equal to the system cost grossed up for losses of US\$0.28 per kWh, and lower than the tariff.
 Utility scale installations are also viable, provided there is enough land.
 The LRMC of US\$0.22 is lower than the average system cost of US\$0.25.
-Solar PV with battery Distributed X X ~ With high electricity tariffs, even solar PV with batteries (which for full backup increase cost by up to US\$2,800 per kW) may save on bills.
-However, utility services for backup and standby and connection to the grid are likely to be more cost-effective solutions compared to systems with batteries large enough to provide full backup to a consumer, at least until batteries significantly improve in performance and reduce in cost.
-Wind Distributed Х X ~ The capital costs of wind turbine technology, although decreasing in recent years, is still too expensive to make it economically viable in the Anguilla on a commercial or small scale.
+Solar PV with battery Distributed X X √ With high electricity tariffs, even solar PV with batteries (which for full backup increase cost by up to US\$2,800 per kW) may save on bills.
+However, utility services for backup and standby and connection to the grid are likely to be more cost-effective solutions compared to systems with batteries large enough to provide full backup to a consumer, at least until batteries significantly improve in performance and/or reduce in cost.
+Wind Distributed X X √ The capital costs of wind turbine technology, although decreasing in recent years, is still too expensive to make it economically viable in the Anguilla on a commercial or small scale.

-5.3 Assessing the cost of additional CO2 abatement
+5.3 Assessing the Cost of Additional CO2 Abatement

-If the Government wishes to reduce carbon dioxide (CO2), it should do so by supporting economically viable technologies only-this would allow it to reduce CO2 while also saving money for the country.
-Reducing CO2 by supporting non-economically viable technologies would carry an additional cost, as illustrated in Figure 5.2 for renewable energy technologies.
+If the Government wishes to reduce carbon dioxide (CO2), it should do so by prioritizing economically viable technologies.
+This would allow it to reduce CO2 while also saving money for the country.
+Reducing CO2 by supporting non-economically viable technologies would carry an additional cost, as illustrated in Figure 5.2.

-The figure shows that after the renewable energy technologies that are economically viable with a negative cost of abatement-are exhausted, the cost of reducing one additional ton of CO_2 begins at around US\$99 for small scale distributed wind.
-There are no technologies that cost less than the current price for Certified Emissions Reductions (CERs)-about US\$9.50.
-Small scale solar PV with full battery backup has a marginal abatement cost of US\$241 per tCO2.
+The figure shows that after the renewable energy technologies that are economically viable (those with a negative cost of abatement) are exhausted, the cost of reducing one additional ton of CO2 begins at around US\$99 for small scale distributed wind.
+Small scale solar PV with full battery backup has a marginal abatement cost of US\$241 per tCO2e.